Overview

 Example:

-Close button naming on applied filter tags
+A close (remove) button within an applied filter tags

 Example:

-<span role="button" class="qld__tag qld__tag--large qld__tag--filter" tabindex="0"> Filter: Price <button aria-label="Remove filter: Price" class="close-button">x</button></span>
+<span class="qld__tag qld__tag--large qld__tag--filter">Filter: Price<button aria-label="Remove filter: Price" class="close-button">x</button></span>

 Supplementary information tags